 Fig 3.1 Use Case Model for the Overall System.

-.
+3.5.2 SYSTEM SEQUENCE DIAGRAM

+The system sequence diagram for the application is as below.
 User, Loghub Dataset, the pre-processing phase, LSTM Model form the key components of the system as shown in Figure 3.2.